opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/devops.md

 The execution of an _Activity_ requires an active instance of the chosen _Executor Adapter_.
 Each _Activity_ could be potentially executed on a different DevOps provider, adding multiple adapters to the requirements.
 So, the number of _Executor Adapters_ that the DevOps microservice needs to know depends on the desired user behaviour.

-#### Notification
+#### Observer

 !!! warning

     This section describes code that is still evolving.

-The DevOps Microservice has a [Notification](../utility-plane/notification/index.md) system based on the Observer Design Pattern.
+The DevOps Microservice has an [Observer](../utility-plane/observer/index.md) system based on the Observer Design Pattern.
 On the application startup, every notification _listener_ listed in the property file is registered and, when an event occurs, a dispatcher sends the notification to every active listener.

 The following are the events handled by the DevOps microservice: